pnxenopoulos/esta/README.md

 |   _LAN_   |    680    |   18,338   |     3.9m    |    3.5m    |   1.7G   |
 | **Total** |   1,558   |   41,782   |     8.6m    |    7.9m    |   3.9G   |

+ESTA has a variety of uses.
+For example, we use ESTA for win probability prediction, which we provide benchmarks for at the end of this README.
+ESTA may also prove useful for other prediction tasks such as trajectory prediction or unsupervised strategy identification.
+Outside of machine learning, ESTA may be useful for visualization, completing a class project or thesis, and for practicing data science.

 ## Usage
 You can decompress a parsed demo by running